iOSdevSofotatos/iOS-dev-journey/MVVM-pattern.md

 It is a design paradigm that makes it clear where all the dfferent components of your code go and how they interact with each other.

 It separates the user interface code, what we call the "View", from the backend or logic of our application, which we call the Model.

+### Lets talk a bit more about Model and View and the mechanisms in MVVM that hook them up to each other.